-If you are looking for Valentine's Day party ideas for children, check out these great suggestions for celebrations at home and at school.
-You can incorporate the theme into games, treats, and giving the gift of love to others in the community.
+Celebrate all forms of love by hosting a Valentine's Day party ideas for children, whether at home or at school.
+A well-planned Valentine's Day party incorporates the theme into games, treats, and giving the gift of love to others in the community.
 These Valentine party ideas are sure to be a hit with kids and grownups alike.

 01 of 05

 02 of 05

-Another fun idea for a Valentine's Day celebration is a craft-making party.
-The hardest part is deciding what type of crafts you want to make with the children.
-There are virtually hundreds of crafts from which to choose.
+Put together a Valentine's Day craft-making party.
+The hardest part is deciding what type of crafts you want to make with the children, as there are so many options from which to choose.
 Some ideas include making a heart-shaped wreath, Valentine's Day cards, or tissue paper flowers.
-When selecting, consider the age of the children and their ability level, then decide which crafts you want to make.
-Get some supplies, and let the children's imagination run wild.
+When selecting, consider the age of the children and their ability level.
+Once you've decided, purchase the necessary supplies and let the children's imagination run wild.

 03 of 05